Security policy constraints

 Evaluation timeframes do not apply to Minimum Scan Score and Component Blocklist Enforcement rules or to SCA agent-based scans.

-A remediation grace period is the amount of time in which you can fix or mitigate findings or raise the score for the application.
+A grace period is the amount of time in which your teams can fix or mitigate findings or raise the score for the application.
 During the grace period, the application passes policy on the condition that you fix or mitigate the affected findings or the scan meets the minimum score rule.
 Veracode applies the grace period starting from the first found date or, if re-opened, the last re-opened date.
 After the grace period expires, if you have not fixed or mitigated the findings, the application no longer passes policy.
-Veracode monitors grace periods as a date associated with each finding that persists across application scans.
+The Veracode Platform monitors grace periods as a date associated with each finding that persists across application scans.

-for a certain severity or rule, Veracode evaluates applications with findings that violate the rule immediately as failing the policy.
+If you set a grace period of 0 for a certain severity or rule, the Veracode Platform evaluates applications with findings that violate the rule immediately as failing the policy.

 Grace periods only apply to findings that a custom rule defines as not allowed.
 For example, unless you have a custom rule that specifies that Informational findings are not allowed, Veracode ignores any grace period value you set for Informational findings.

 When a grace period approaches its expiration date, Veracode sends a notification to the team associated with the application.
-When you apply a new policy to the application, Veracode recalculates the grace period due date for findings.
+When you assign a new policy to the application, Veracode recalculates the grace period due date for findings.

 First found date